pulumi/pulumi-tf-provider-boilerplate/README.md

     Fix any issues found by the linter.

 **Note:** If you make revisions to code in `resources.go`, you must re-run the `make tfgen` target to regenerate the schema.
-Pulumi providers use Go 1.16, which does not have the ability to directly embed text files.
 The `make tfgen` target will take the file `schema.json` and serialize it to a byte array so that it can be included in the build output.
-(Go 1.17 will remove the need for this step.)
+(This is a holdover from Go 1.16, which does not have the ability to directly embed text files.
+We are working on removing the need for this step.)

 ## Sample Program

 In this section, we will create a Pulumi program in TypeScript that utilizes the provider we created to ensure everything is working properly.

-1. Create an account with the provider's service and generate any necessary credentials, e.g. API keys:
+1. Create an account with the provider's service and generate any necessary credentials, e.g. API keys.
     * Email: bot@pulumi.com
     * Password: (Create a random password in 1Password with the  maximum length and complexity allowed by the provider.)
     * Ensure all secrets (passwords, generated API keys) are stored in Pulumi's 1Password vault.